termoose/irccloud/README.md

 - Get and show fancy ANSI splash art, BitchX style!
 - Should we handle multiple servers?
 Does irccloud do this?
 How? (it kinda works)
 - Add support for IRCCloud file upload
-- Get image preview in terminal, ascii-render fallback in supported terminal
+- Get image preview in terminal, ascii-render fallback in unsupported terminal
 - Support IRCCloud's pastebin service, query users with very large text inputs if they want to use pastebin service